emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Request-Tag Processing ## {#request-tag-processing}

 A server MUST NOT act on any two blocks in the same blockwise request operation that are not Request-Tag-matchable.
-This rule applies independent of whether the request actually carries a Request-Tag option (in this case, the request can only be acted on together with other messages not carrying the option, as per matchability definition).
+This rule applies independent of whether the request actually carries a Request-Tag option (if not, the request can only be acted on together with other messages not carrying the option, as per matchability definition).

 As not all messages from the same source can be combined any more, a block not matchable to the first Block1 cannot overwrite context kept for an operation under a different tag (cf. {{RFC7959}} Section 2.5).